 - turn

-SEARCH Function Example
+Practical Excel SEARCH Function

 =SEARCH("convert", A2)

 In plain speak, I’m asking Excel to look in reference cell A2 for the word “convert“.
 It’s not concerned about case sensitivity or letters or spaces on either side of the word.
-A searcher could’ve used “converted” in the question, which would still trigger as “convert” is a partial match.
+A searcher could’ve used “converted” in the query, which would still trigger as “convert” is a partial match.

 There is nothing wrong with the number returned by using SEARCH.
 The problem is people may not grasp it as a position locator.
 By wrapping the previous formula with ISNUMBER, we can convert the numeric values and #VALUE! errors to something logical such as “TRUE” or “FALSE”.